 Doodle Art: Books for Kids & Parents on Doodling, Tangling & More

 Check out these books about doodling on Amazon.
 They will give your children lots of inspiration regarding the art of doodling!
-Start doodling with your kids–you’ll find that the time spent on doodling will positively transfer to other areas of their lives; will increase their creativity and imagination and will keep them healthy and well!
+Start doodling with your kids–you’ll find that the time spent on doodling will positively transfer to other areas of their lives; it will increase their creativity and imagination and will keep them healthy and well!

 - Creative Doodling and Beyond by Stephanie Corfee